Amazon S3 Storage Classes Explained

 - Big data.

 Amazon S3 Standard Infrequent Access

-Amazon S3 IA is designed for the data which require less frequent access, but with longer storage time than in case of Standard.
+Amazon S3 IA is designed for the data which requires less frequent access, but with longer storage time than in the case of S3 Standard.

-Low delays combined with high capacity and reliability 99,999999999% insure the safety of object for a long period of time.
-Amazon S3 IA differs from Standard in the following way:
+Low delays combined with high capacity and reliability 99,999999999% insure the safety of the object for a long period of time.
+Amazon S3 IA differs from S3 Standard in the following way:

 - Availability at 99.9% level within a year (e.g., the probability of request error is a little higher than in standard storage).

 - You are charged for data retrieval.

 The minimum storage period is 30 days, and the minimum size of the object is 128 KB.
 The S3 IA storage is recommended for long storage of files, disaster recovery data, backup, outdated sync data.
 As a rule, they require access relatively rarely, but, if necessary must be accessed quickly.
 In MSP360 Backup, you can use the S3 Standard IA class as a standard destination for your backups.